 When restabilizing the tooth, they may use stitches.
 These may dissolve over time or require removal.
-The dentist may also use wire or a splint to anchor the tooth to the surrounding teeth.
+The dentist may also use wire or a

 Recovery can depend on the type of procedure, and the dentist who performed it will give detailed instructions.